DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 To find these you can simply google "Video game sprites ______" and insert what you want.
 Sometimes you might need to play with the wording lots to find the right one or a few that work well together.\
 You will likely need these to be PNG files otherwise they might look very odd or cut off parts of the game.\
 If you are an artist, don't worry.
 There will be better opportunities later to make your own Sprites.\
-Here are the ones I found :
+Here are the ones we found :

 <p float="left" align="center">
   <img src="Images/Mountains.png" width="100" />